huggingface/transformers/model_cards/T-Systems-onsite/german-roberta-sentence-transformer-v2/README.md

 The final model was trained with these hyperparameters on the combination of `sts_de_train.csv` and `sts_de_dev.csv`.
 The `sts_de_test.csv` was left for testing.
 The AWS dataset has not been used.

 # Evaluation
 The evaluation has been done on the test set of our [German STSbenchmark dataset](https://github.com/t-systems-on-site-services-gmbh/german-STSbenchmark).
 The code is available on [Colab](https://colab.research.google.com/drive/1aCWOqDQx953kEnQ5k4Qn7uiixokocOHv?usp=sharing).
+As the metric for evaluation we use the Spearman’s rank correlation between the  cosine-similarity of the sentence embeddings and STSbenchmark labels.

 | Model Name                           | Spearman rank correlation         |
 |--------------------------------------|-----------------------------------|